ahmedissa93/broadcating-notify/readme.md

 This is broadcasting  notification using laravel and socket.io.

 # How to use it
-- composer install or update
+- composer install
 - npm install
+- cp .env.example .env
+- php artisan key:generate

 # How to run noification:
 - php artisan server